macbuse/WRITING/future.md

 gleaming aluminium flying cars I lived a life of leisure and luxury untroubled by sickness or old age.

 I guess that kind of world doesn't sell.
-Readers need struggle, misery, catastrophe to be truly captured.
+To capture readers you need struggle, misery, catastrophe.
+A world worse than their own but where super powers or technological gadgets hold the solution.
+Unfortunately, there seems to be no such get out from the dreary drudge of what passes for normality.
+Of course drugs might work for a while.
+And drugs did work quite well for a number of my generation.